 Peter Bassett, maths teacher

 After spending 27 years working in finance in London, Peter was no longer feeling challenged.
-So he enrolled on a School Direct (salaried) course – retaining an income while retraining to use his experience and expertise to teach.
+So he enrolled on a salaried course – retaining an income while retraining to use his experience and expertise to teach.

 Read Peter’s story